JohnMoehrke/testMed/README.md

 # Status

+August 2023

+Added example of a contained Provenance.
+Works fine.

 December 2022

-Seems to be fixed.
+The original problem with rendering contained resources seems to be fixed.
 The medication shows fine with contained resources too.

 # testMed